Showing posts with label Drilling. Show all posts

 Drill from both sides to avoid chip out as the bit breaks through.
 Go slowly toward the bottom of the hole.
 When the hole is almost through, turn the glass over and drill back to front.

 • Sometimes the glass is curved and drilling from the back is not easy.
-This is when the drill press mechanism to stop the bit comes into its own.
+This is when the drill press mechanism to stop the bit sliding comes into its own.
 Before switching the drill on, lower it to the surface supporting the glass.
 You can adjust the mechanism to stop the press just as it reaches the support surface.
 Then place the glass under the press and the turn the drill on to begin the drilling.

 • Don't push hard as you come to the end.
 Don't push down any harder on the drill press levers than you comfortably can with the tips of your fingers throughout the process.
 Keep it steady.
 Listen for the sound of diamond grinding glass.